Daecheong incident: Aftermath

-After the battle, South Korea claimed their patrol boat suffered only superficial damage (15 bullet marks on the ship's side) with no casualties, while the fire-gutted North Korean patrol boat was partially destroyed.
-A news agency in South Korea reported a rumor that North Korea suffered four casualties (1 killed / 3 wounded).
+After the battle, South Korea claimed their patrol boat suffered only superficial damage (15 bullet marks on the ship's side) with no casualties, while the fire-gutted North Korean patrol boat was moderately damaged.
+A news agency in South Korea reported a rumor that North Korea suffered four casualties (one killed and three wounded).
 On the other hand, a defector said about 10 North Korean sailors were killed in action.
 The KCNA pressed South Korea to apologize.